SLEEP DISORDERS: SYMPTOMS, CAUSES AND TREATMENT IN INDIA

 Insomnia

-The hallmark of insomnia is trouble falling and staying asleep.
-Insomnia sufferers often struggle to get a decent night’s sleep, which causes daytime tiredness and irritability.
-Usually brought on by stress, insomnia can be transient or chronic, spanning months or even years.
-Insomnia symptoms can be reduced by stress management, better sleep hygiene, and expert guidance seeking.
+The hallmark of insomnia is difficulty falling asleep and staying asleep.
+People with insomnia often struggle to get a decent night’s rest, leading to daytime fatigue and irritability.
+Commonly triggered by stress, insomnia may be transient or chronic, lasting for months or even years.
+Symptoms can often be reduced through stress management, improved sleep hygiene, and professional guidance.
+For long-term relief, Sleep Disorder Treatment in India provides expert care and tailored therapies to restore healthy, restful sleep.

 Sleep-Related Breathing Disorders